kingbo-jan/Canary/README.md

 > — Bonney, A. Gale Ambassador at U of Oxford

 ## What is Canary?
-Canary is an automatic user-friendly threat detection application tool that emphasizes proactive security rather than reactive responses.
-By focusing on preventative measures before incidents occur, it helps users stay safe online before they encounter threats.
+Canary is a cybersecurity tool that emphasizes human-centered security designs.
+It focuses on gamified learning and user-friendly solutions to help everyday users protect themselves from various cyber threats and scams that they are unfamiliar with.
+It leverages smart AI Assistants to help proactively analyze and cross reference the web as the user is using it and warns them against potential threats.

+I believe that humans should be at the forefront of security designs rather than as an afterthought, so let us all be informed and stay safe together.

-### Key Features
+### Key Features:

-#### 🛡️ Phishing Detection Tool
+#### 1. 🛡️ Phishing Detection Tool
 Our feature leverages industry-standard threat detection capabilities with a user-friendly approach:
 - Automatic browser monitoring
 - Real-time threat detection
 - Cross-referencing with multiple security databases
 - Instant user notifications for suspicious links

-#### What Sets Canary Apart?
+#### What Sets This Tool Apart?
 Unlike traditional tools such as WOT, PhishTank, and VirusTotal that require manual URL submission, Canary:
 - Automatically scans as users browse
 - Provides real-time protection